AndrewIsraelsen/startup/REACT_LEARNING_PRD_SIMPLIFIED.md

 1. Make sure you have some events in your calendar
 2. Navigate to the Stats page
 3. You should see:
+   - A date heading showing the selected date (e.g., "Oct 22")
    - A date selector (defaults to today)
-   - A pie chart showing time breakdown
+   - Bootstrap progress bars showing time breakdown
-   - A detailed list below the chart
+   - Each bar labeled with event type and hours
 4. Try changing the date:
-   - Select a day with events - chart updates
+   - Select a day with events - bars update
    - Select a day with no events - "No events" message
 5. Verify colors match your event types
 6. Check that hours add up correctly
+7. Verify bar widths are proportional to hours (e.g., 12 hours = 50% width)

 **Common Issues:**

 - **"No events" always shows:** Check that events are being loaded (check console logs)
-- **Chart doesn't appear:** Verify Recharts is installed (`npm install recharts`)
+- **Progress bars don't appear:** Verify Bootstrap is imported in your project
 - **Wrong colors:** Check that event types are loading correctly
 - **Wrong hours:** Check that StartTime and EndTime are valid Date objects
+- **Wrong percentages:** Verify calculation divides by 24 hours

 ---